Disney's Color of Evil

 Download the Palettes

-All 60+ 5-color palettes are available as one large collection in the following formats:
+All 60+ five‑color Disney villain palettes are available as a downloadable collection in the following formats:

 Major Villains